nicolaschan/blog/content/posts/google-bell.md

 # Summary

+> **Update August 2, 2023**: Google sent an email yesterday August 1, 2023 saying that they have processed the security review request I had submitted on July 29, 2023.
+The email says that "bell.plus no longer contains links to harmful sites or downloads.
+The warnings visible to users are being removed from your site."
+While I'm glad that the warnings are being removed, I am still worried that the issue described below persists.
+I had removed the NextAuth default login page and replaced it with my own.
+It's unclear to me whether this was a manual review or if their scan no longer found that page.

 Google is falsely flagging [NextAuth](https://next-auth.js.org/)'s default sign in page as phishing.
 NextAuth is a popular auth library for Next.js.
 This will get your entire domain, including all subdomains, blocked by Google Chrome for "phishing."
 Here is my recommendation:

 - If you use NextAuth on your website, immediately stop using the default sign in page.
 - Help [report an incorrect phishing warning](https://safebrowsing.google.com/safebrowsing/report_error/?url=https%3A%2F%2Fedit.bell.plus%2Fapi%2Fauth%2Fsignin%3FcallbackUrl%3D%2Fschools&hl=en-US).
 - Spread the word!
 Google needs to patch this before more innocent sites are banned.
-- Consider using a browser other than Google Chrome or Firefox (use the Google block list).
+- Consider using a browser other than Google Chrome or Firefox (both use the Google block list).

 # What happened